phalcon-orphanage/docs/en/reference/tutorial.rst

 File structure
 ^^^^^^^^^^^^^^
 Phalcon does not impose a particular file structure for application development.
-Due to the fact that it is losely coupled, you can implement Phalcon powered applications with a file structure you are most comfortable using.
+Due to the fact that it is loosely coupled, you can implement Phalcon powered applications with a file structure you are most comfortable using.

 For the purposes of this tutorial and as a starting point, we suggest the following structure: